ItsLimaBean/2420_week11_Lab/README.md

 1. Navigate to `/opt/`
 2. Create a folder called `backup-script`
 3. Place the `backup-script` file and `config` in that folder
-4. Add execution permissions using `chmod u+x backup-script config`
+4. Add execution permissions using `chmod +x backup-script config`

 ### Configuring the script